 Acupuncture: An Overview of Scientific Evidence By Mel Hopper Koppelman, DAc, MSc, MSc

 Acupuncture points are the specific points located along the meridians where the Qi (pronounced “Chi”, means energy) is both concentrated and accessible.

-Acupuncture engages the Qi by inserting needles at these specific points, the goal being to restore the proper flow of Qi.
+Acupuncture engages the Qi by inserting needles at these specific points, the goal is to restore the proper flow of Qi.
 Each point has a predictable effect upon the vital energy passing through it and as the body regains its natural balance, well-being returns.

 Some researchers found acupuncture stimulates the nervous system.
-It affects both peripheral nerve and central nervous system.
+It affects both the peripheral nerve and central nervous system.

 Other researches revealed that acupuncture help brain release morphine-like substances (endorphins), which helps relieve the pain, calm and relax the body.

 Acupuncture treatment not only activates distinct brain regions in different kinds of diseases caused by imbalance between the sympathetic and parasympathetic activities, but also modulates adaptive neurotransmitter in related brain regions to alleviate autonomic response. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3677642/

 Actually, most of our clients feel calming and relaxing during and after the treatment.